FishyStix12/WHPython_v1.1/README.md

 **Disclaimer: These scripts should only be used in cases where the user has permission to use these scripts on the subject systems!** <br />

 **Import Note: Please read this statement carefully: By downloading any of the scripts in this repository, you, as the user, take full responsibility for storing, and using these scripts.
-You also take full responsibility for any misuse of this malicious codes.
+You also take full responsibility for any misuse of these malicious codes.
 Finally, Please note that any data the Trojan extracts will be posted to a GitHub repository, and if that repository is public, all the extracted data will be available for the whole world to see.** <br />

 **Please Note: Any of these python scripts can be edited and used as the Trojan's Modules.
 Just place the scripts in the modules directory of the trojan framework, then edit the trojan .json file in the config directory in the format below: (1 underscore + space = 1 tab)** <br />
 [ <br />